P3-LLM: An Integrated NPU-PIM Accelerator for Edge LLM Inference Using Hybrid Numerical Formats: Motivation

 \subsection{Limitations of Existing NPU-PIM Systems}

-Existing PIM solutions mainly focus on accelerating GEMV with an arithmetic intensity of one, thus facing challenges in low-batch decoding and GQA.
+Existing PIM solutions for LLM inference mainly adopt high-precision PCUs with limited computation throughput, thus facing challenges in low-batch decoding and GQA.
 To elucidate such limitations, we conduct roofline analysis on HBM-PIM supporting \texttt{FP16} arithmetic~\cite{samsung-pim}, which has $4\times$ higher bandwidth than normal HBM during PIM operations.
-Fig.~\ref{fig:roofline} demonstrates that the performance benefits of HBM-PIM gradually disappear as the batch size (BS) and GQA group size (G) approach 4, due to limited computation throughput.
+Fig.~\ref{fig:roofline} reveals that the performance benefits of HBM-PIM gradually disappear as the batch size (BS) and GQA group size (G) approach 4, due to the limited computation throughput.
 On the other hand, NPU remains memory-bound even for moderate BS ${\ge 16}$, making it highly desirable to increase the compute throughput of PIM while exploiting its abundant bandwidth.
 To address this, \workname{} leverages \texttt{W4A8KV4P8} quantization to enable cost-effective LLM inference on compact, low-precision hardware.
 Compared to HBM-PIM, \workname{} can integrate $4\times$ PCUs under iso-compute-area constraints.
 Furthermore, as we will discuss in Section~\ref{sec:double_pump}, the low-precision PCU enables $2\times$ higher operating frequency than the \texttt{FP16} PCU, which effectively doubles the peak throughput.
 Thus, \workname{} offers a superior roofline with $8\times$ higher throughput over HBM-PIM.